 327.

-between hillary and her senior aides three hundred and twenty seven times they couldn't remember to answer a question Um, which, you know, it could just be a sign that they have really bad memory lapses.
+Between Hillary and her senior aides, 327 times they couldn't remember to answer a question, which, you know, could just be a sign that they have really bad memory lapses.

-Uh although that would then make you ask yourself, so if they were in the White House, were we sure they would remember who they were talking to?
+Although that would then make you ask yourself, so if they were in the White House, are we sure they would remember who they were talking to?

 Or that they would remember what country they were talking about.